WoofGrrrr/file-system-broker/modules/FileSystemBroker/README.md

 ###  isValidFileName(fileName)

-    Returns true if the given fileName is a valid file name.
+    Returns true if the given fileName is a valid File name.
     (The file need not actually exist.)

     Returns:        { "fileName": string, "valid": boolean }

     Returns an "invalid" response if the fileName parameter is not provided or is not a String.

+###  isValidDirectoryName(directoryName)

+    Returns true if the given directoryName is a valid Directory name.
+    (The directory need not actually exist.)

+    Returns:        { "directoryName": string, "valid": boolean }

+    Returns an "invalid" response if the directoryName parameter is not provided or is not a String.

 ###  getFileSystemPathName()